-- (i) Dissolution by agreement (Sec 40) A firm may be dissolved with the consent of all the partners or in accordance with a contract between the partners. - (ii) Compulsory dissolution (Section 41): When some event has happened which makes it unlawful for the business of the firm to be carried on or for the partners to carry it on in partnership (e.g., when any partner, who is a citizen of a foreign country, becomes an alien enemy because of the declaration of war between his country and India).
+- (i) Dissolution by agreement (Sec 40)

+A firm may be dissolved with the consent of all the partners or in accordance with a contract between the partners.

+- (ii) Compulsory dissolution (Section 41):

+When some event has happened which

+the firm to\be carried on or for the partners to carry it on in partnership (e.g., when any partner, who is a citizen of a\foreign country, becomes an alien enemy because of the declaration of war between his country and India).